AIFARMS/AVAT/test/TESTING.md

 # AVAT Testing

 ## Goals
 This folder serves as the main hub for running all the tests for the current version of AVAT.
-The testing has been made to be device agnostic so that should not be a limiting factor.
-The only thing that stays constant is that you will have to use Chrome and Chrome webdriver.

 An alternative option would be to use docker-compose to run the tests as that automatically sets up an environment which can run the tests easily.

-## Install
+## Install and Run

 To get it working you need:
-1) Selenium
-2) Chrome
-3) Chrome webdriver

-The above really depends based off of your system.
+* Docker and docker-compose
+    * Please refer to your specific system insturctions
+* Python
+    * venv python package should be installed.

+Run ```./test.sh``` to automatically install the docker containers, install python dependencies and run

 _For systems running Apple Silicon make sure to have an updated version of pip otherwise some of the installations might fail._

-Install the python virtual environment using the requirements.txt
+## Manual Testing

+### Browser Docker Containers

+Make sure you have the docker containers pre-installed and running:
 ```docker pull selenium/standalone-chrome```
 ```docker pull selenium/standalone-firefox```

-## Manual Testing
+### run_tests.py

-To run the tests do ```python3 run_tests.py``` and it will be run automatically.
+To run the tests, do ```python3 run_tests.py``` and it will be run automatically.  with different browers that was setup from the docker containers.